talkpython/installing-python/install-python.md

 <img src="https://training.talkpython.fm/static/img/cms/nopy-final.jpg" style="border-radius: 10px; display: block;" class="img img-responsive" />

-Welcome soon-to-be Python user!
+Welcome, soon-to-be Python user!
 Python is one of the easiest programming languages to learn and grow with.
 But there can be a bump right at the beginning: **making sure you have Python installed** with a sufficiently new version (3.14 is the current release, and it's what we'll install below).

-Good news!
-These days, installing Python has become incredibly simple thanks to **[uv](https://docs.astral.sh/uv/)** -- a blazing-fast Python package and project manager that also handles Python installation.
+The good news is that these days, installing Python is incredibly simple thanks to **[uv](https://docs.astral.sh/uv/)**, a blazing-fast Python package and project manager that also handles Python installation.
 With uv, you get **one tool** that works the same way on Windows, macOS, and Linux.
 [Hear all about it](https://talkpython.fm/episodes/show/476/unified-python-packaging-with-uv) on Talk Python.

 ## The Modern Approach: Install uv, Then Python

-The process is just two steps:
+The process is just two commands:

 1. **Install uv** (one command)
 2. **Install Python with uv** (one command)